MicrosoftDocs/ATADocs/ATPDocs/atp-prerequisites.md

 ### Time synchronization

-The Azure ATP cloud service server, the Azure ATP Sensor servers, and the domain controllers must have time synchronized to within five minutes of each other.
+The servers and domain controllers onto which the sensor is installed must have time synchronized to within five minutes of each other.

 ### Network adapters